hotrodorm/hotrod/hotrod-project/hotrod-livesql/docs/custom-database-functions.md

 # Creating Custom Functions

-LiveSQL includes the infrastructure to implement custom database functions.
-These can be built-in database functions, or user created functions available in the database.
+LiveSQL includes the infrastructure to add custom database functions.
+These can be built-in database functions, or user-defined functions available in the database.

 To add new functions, create a `@Component` that include methods for each function.
 For example: